brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 It will update your `package.json` file with a link to the local package and create a `yalc.lock` file, which is similar to your `package-lock.json` or `yarn.lock` file.

 Once you've installed the package, you need to specify it in your ESLint config and what rule(s) should be run.
-In your `.eslintrc` file or in the `eslint` section of your `package.json` file, you'll need to add the following:
+In your `.eslintrc` or whatever configuration file you have setup, you'll need to add the following:

 ```json
 {